Hervar77/infinity-doc/mkdocs/api/infinity.mimeType.md

 Parameters:

 - extension: `string`
-  >the file extension to be matched to a MIME-Type
+  >The file extension to be matched to a MIME-Type.

 Return type: `string`